vanvuongngo/ts-package/README.md

 # ts-package
-Template to create a typescripted package
+Tutorial to create your own typescripted package

 ## Requirements